The Psygraph plugin for WordPress does several things:

 - It displays Psygraph data on your blog by using various shortcodes.

-The web client offers a limited interface to some of the features of Psygraph.
+The plugin also installs a web client, which offers a limited interface to some of the features of Psygraph.
 Some options that depend on your device, such as those dependent on the accelerometer, are disabled.
 The web client for Psygraph.com can be accessed as: http://psygraph.com/webclient).

 Psygraph creates a virtual page for each user with recent events, audio notes, and other data.
 That data can be visualized on a graph, or downloaded in a number of different file formats.

 By default, Psygraph data is only available to you when you are logged into WordPress.
 You might wish to allow your data to be publicly readable, however, so that you can share your progress with other people.
-In order to share your data, log into the wordpress site and visit your user page, http://psygraph.com/pguser/USERNAME (replace USERNAME with your actual WordPress username).
-At the top of that page will be the admin settings, which contain a checkbox to make your data public.
+In order to share your data, log into the wordpress site and visit your user page, available from the Member menu item “My Posts” (or at http://psygraph.com/pguser/USERNAME).
+On that page will are the admin settings, which contain a checkbox to make your data public.

 Creating Posts and Podcasts

-Posts can be created out of notes in Psygraph application by selecting the corresponding setting in the Psygraph plugin administrator settings [please note that this feature is not selected at Psygraph.com, since we do not have the bandwidth to host everyone’s audio content].
-To do that, you must be logged in as an administrator of the WordPress site.
-If that option is selected, content will be automatically uploaded when it is created.
+Posts can be created out of notes in the Psygraph application by selecting the corresponding setting in the Psygraph plugin administrator settings.
+Posts are automatically created with titles, text, and audio tracks at the time that the notes are uploaded.
 Podcasts (or RSS 2.0 feeds) can then be made available using a tool such as Blubrry’s PowerPress.
-For example, see: https://psygraph.com/category/podcast/feed/

 Using WordPress shortcodes